jadesuzarte/Foodversity_v2/README.md

 - As a non-registered user, I want to be able to create an account, so I can later have my personal profile in the application.
 - As a user, I want to be able to search for recipes based on the ingredients of my preference.
 - As a user, I want to have access to previous  recipes, which I have signed within my profile, so I can use them again.
 - As a user, I want to be able to log-out of my account, so somebody else can log-in.

+## Daily Standup/Retro

+Day 1, Friday:
+Started writing Readme
+Connected Flask with a React.js front-end
+Create database, but did not connect it to the project

+Day 2, Saturday:
+Split into backend and frontend
+Backend: Connect Flask with database
+Frontend: Make components and containers

+Day 3, Monday:
+Change database from Postgres to Sqlite3

+Day 4, Tuesday:
+Make API call
+Moved from React to HTML and CSS
+Started styling
+Get the data from flask showing inside html files

+Day 5, Wednesday:
+Make logic for Login and Signup
+Make recipe page (with recipes being clickable)
+More styling

+Day 6, Thursday:
+Saving and displaying “saved” recipes into the user profile More styling

+Friday:
+Test
+Presentation slides